-A company that recently caught my eye -- and that demonstrates these three qualities -- is Motley Fool Income Investor recommendation Republic Services, which is poised to profitably saddle up with fellow trash giant Allied Waste.
+A company that recently boosted its dividend -- and that demonstrates these three qualities -- is Motley Fool Income Investor recommendation Waste Management, the largest player in the trash game.

 Trash and cash

-Owning shares of Republic is a bit like a having a stake in a collection of small near-monopolies.
-Building a landfill requires a lot of cash, involves miles of red tape, and faces intense blowback from the locals.
-These challenges keep competition at bay and have helped lead to consolidation in the industry.
+Owning shares of Waste Management is a bit like having a stake in a collection of small near-monopolies.
+Building a landfill requires a lot of cash, involves miles of red tape, and incites intense blowback from the locals.
+These challenges keep competition at bay and have helped lead to consolidation and better pricing in the industry.

 It gets better

-For starters, there's no real chance that technological obsolescence will undercut Republic's service offering.
-In other words, you're not looking at a Sony Discman-vs.-Apple
+For starters, there's no real chance that technological obsolescence will undercut Waste Management's service offering.
+In other words, Waste Management won't play the role of the Sony

 And unlike with oil, gasoline, and other high value-to-weight commodities, it doesn't make economic sense to haul trash over long distances.
-That means you don't have to worry about distant competition threatening your localized pricing, as it often does in other industries -- picture local jewelers before Blue Nile
+That means you don't have to worry about distant competition threatening your relatively captive customer base, as it often does in other industries -- picture your local jewelry store pre-Blue Nile

 Dumping it all together

-There's a lot to love about such sturdy, growing dividend payers -- just ask Republic's largest investor, Microsoft's Bill Gates.
-Republic is typical of most Income Investor recommendations: strong, well-managed, and boasting healthy cash flows and a sustainable dividend.
+There's a lot to love about such sturdy, growing dividend payers -- just ask one of Waste Management's largest investors, Bill Gates.
+Waste Management is typical of most Income Investor recommendations: strong, well-managed, and boasting healthy cash flows and a sustainable dividend.

 On the surface, there isn't much pizzazz to dividend-focused investing, but as Jeremy Siegel's research and Income Investor's results have shown, the strategy is a proven winner.

-Since the newsletter's inception in 2003, the average recommendation (which currently yields 7.5%) has returned more than three percentage points more than the S&P 500.
-Subscribers receive fresh stock ideas each month, access to all past recommendations, and the team's top five recommendations for new money now.
+Since the newsletter's inception in 2003, the average recommendation (which currently yields 4.2%) has returned seven percentage points more than the S&P 500.
+Subscribers receive fresh stock ideas each month, access to all past recommendations, and the team's top six recommendations for new money now.
 You can try the service free for 30 days with no obligation to subscribe.
 Click here to get started.